-Shunn Theingi is a junior at Harvard College, concentrating in Integrative Biology with a secondary in Government.
+Shunn Theingi is a senior at Harvard College, concentrating in Integrative Biology with a secondary in Government.
 Although she calls New York City home, she was born and raised in Yangon, Myanmar.
 She first became involved in Model UN in freshman year and has since staffed Harvard’s Boston conferences in various capacities.
-She is super thrilled to help organize her first international MUN conference.
+Last year she served as the Under-Secretary-General for Administration at HMUN China 2017.

 Asides from her involvement in Model UN, Shunn is involved in the Peer Advising Fellow Program and in Ghungroo, the largest student-run South Asian dance production at Harvard.
 She is also actively involved in some cultural organizations on campus.
 In her spare time, she enjoys busting out moves in the middle of Harvard Yard, playing volleyball, embarking on spontaneous adventures, and doing arts and crafts.

-Consistently in awe of Model UN’s ability to educate and inspire, Shunn is honored to serve as Under-Secretary-General of Administration and looks forward to welcoming you to Harvard Model United Nations China 2017!
+Consistently in awe of Model UN’s ability to educate and inspire, Shunn is honored to serve as Director-General and looks forward to welcoming you to Harvard Model United Nations China 2018!